rocket-pool/RPIPs/RPIPs/RPIP-30.md

     `unstaking_period` before any is available to withdraw
     - All RPL that was already "Unstaking" for `unstaking_period` SHOULD be withdrawn when a user sets additional RPL to "Unstaking"
+  - The withdrawal cooldown after last RPL stake (currently one reward period, prior to this RPIP) SHALL be changed to use a pDAO-controlled setting initialized to 0 days
 - Voting power calculations SHALL NOT be changed based on this RPIP (though do note that they SHALL NOT count "Unstaking" RPL)